MaxMcIntyre/Year3-Notes/cs342/cs342-notes.md

    * If $\epsilon_m > 0.5$, then it is worse than guessing.
 But we can always just flip the sign of the prediction!
 * New weight for sample $i$ in next classifier $m+1$:
    * $w_i^{(m+1)}=w_i^{(m)}\exp(-\frac{1}{2}y_i\alpha_m\hat{y}_i^{(m)})$
-   * Weight gets exponentially larger if classifier is wrong (more difficult to classify so need to try and classify it next time), smaller if it is right
+   * Weight gets exponentially larger if classifier is wrong (more difficult to classify so need to try and classify it next time), and exponentially smaller if it is right
    * Assuming $w_i^{(1)}=1$ for all samples, we have $w_i^{(m+1)} = w_i^{(m)}\exp(-\frac{1}{2}y_i\alpha_m\hat{y}_i^{(m)}) = \exp(-\frac{1}{2}y_i\sum_{j=1}^m\alpha_m\hat{y}_i^{(j)})$

 ### Weighting models: